-Take off your shoes and let the surf cover your toes in Riviera Nayarit where the pristine Pacific Coast is framed by the majestic Sierra Madre Mountains.
-This planned vacation resort, twenty five minutes north of Airport Gustavo Diaz Ordaz, Puerto Vallarta's International Airport, is its own separate stand-alone destination dotted with sleepy fishing villages, stunning views, and an assortment of modern hotels.
-Stay busy during the day snorkeling, surfing, scuba diving or just lounging poolside, while your nights are devoted to sitting on your private villa balcony watching the sun surrender to a starry canopy.
+Take your shoes off and let the surf cover your toes in Riviera Nayarit, Mexico where the pristine Pacific Coast is framed by the majestic Sierra Madre Mountains.
+Only minutes from the whirl of Puerto Vallarta, this secluded beach destination offers lavish hotels, gourmet dining, and a quiet elegance that visitors have come to love.
+Stretching north along Mexico’s Pacific coast, Riviera Nayarit includes a number of beach destinations, such as Nuevo Vallarta, Sayulita, San Francisco (San Pancho), Cruz de huanacaxtle, Punta de Mita, and San Blas.
+Here you can enjoy the seclusion or grab a quick taxi for a night of wild revelry.
+Enjoy days spent snorkeling, surfing, scuba diving or just lounging poolside, while your nights are devoted to sitting on your private villa balcony watching the sun surrender to a starry canopy.

-Puerto Vallarta is old, with vestiges of its former historic self while Riviera Nayarit is a planned resort community that is mostly new.
-That's the basic story.
-And, because of the similar names and the fact that the two "Vallartas" are close to each other, many tend to confuse the two.
-The reality is that Riviera Nayarit is a federally funded government project that began more than ten years ago.
+Puerto Vallarta has aged with vestiges of its former historic self while Riviera Nayarit is home to Nuevo Vallarta, a planned resort community that is mostly new.
+Because of the similar names and the fact that the two "Vallartas" are close to each other, many tend to confuse them.
+The reality is that Riviera Nayarit, Mexico is a federally funded government project that began more than ten years ago.
 It now features a state-of-the-art marina, more than three miles of sandy beaches, deluxe resort amenities and shopping malls.
-Just beyond its commercialization are a variety of sleepy villages and lush natural beauty, making it every bit as enticing and full of wonder as every other Mexican beach destination.
+Just beyond its commercialization are a variety of sleepy villages and lush natural beauty spanning nearly 200 miles, making it the complete destination in Mexico of old and new, sophisticated and rugged.